Kharec/feedly2s3/README.md

 ## How it works

-In fact, `feedly2s3` uses the `requests` python module to call the Feedly's API with your token, more specificaly the `/v3/opml` route.
+In fact, `feedly2s3` uses the `requests` python module to call the Feedly's API with your token, more specificaly the `/v3/opml` route, and saves the content in a temporary file.
 Then, it uses `boto3` to upload it to your s3 bucket.

 Once it's installed, it runs with no arguments.
 You can call it like me, in a cron every 2 days: